danielenapo/AI_unibo/Obsidian Uni/Image Processing & Computer Vision/Computer Vision/Deep learning/Convolutional Layer.md

 Each filter generates a single channel **feature map**.
 ![[multiple_channels_convolution_CNN.gif]]
 ![[Pasted image 20230711165448.png]]
-To get more output channels, we need to use multiple filters and stack the ouptuts.
+To get **more output channels**, we need to use multiple filters and stack the ouptuts.
 ![[Pasted image 20230711165704.png]]
 In general, we can have as many input and output channels as we want, as long we use the right kernel dimensions.